olaoluwaolu/PulzeLock/README.md

 + Collecting longer PPG recordings (>1 minute)

 # Files + Description
+- /-- Logan: can you add in any files that you used here?
-1. RaspiIDv2.py: The purpose of this file is to
+- RaspiIDv2.py: The purpose of this file is to
-2. File2.xyz - text
+- File2.xyz - text

 # Steps to run the system